Forte Family Lawyers

 The Federal Government plans to continue to reduce funding to the Family Court and not replace judges, many of whom are retiring shortly.
 The concerns expressed in the PwC report and by the Attorney-General about the numbers of matters transferred between courts are not likely to be addressed by the restructure proposals if combined with a reduction, rather than an increase in the number of Family Court judges.
 The number of matters transferred to the FCC from the Family Court is likely to increase, as the Family Court will be increasingly unable to deal with its traditional work.
 By pushing more cases to the FCC, particularly more complex matters and lengthier trials, FCC judges will be under even more pressure, unless the Federal Government greatly increases the numbers of judges and registrars in the FCC.

-The PwC report was prepared in haste – in only six weeks.
+The PwC report was prepared in haste – in only 6 weeks.
 It is a glossy “overview” which does not annexe the tables of data and demonstrate the level of analysis of data of the Productivity Commission, KPMG and Ernst & Young reports.
 Although the Attorney-General has placed the KPMG and Ernst & Young reports on the Attorney-General Department’s website, there is no evidence that PwC referred to them.
 In fact, the many contradictions between the PwC report and the other reports suggest to the contrary.
 The PwC report states that it relied on the Productivity Commission data, although it makes adjustments to the data based on assumptions not borne out by that report or the other reports.
-Probably no-one denies the necessity for reform, but it is a missed opportunity for the Federal Government to try to push through structural reform without relying on actual data and without looking at the possible consequences of this particular structural reform.
+It is difficult to deny the necessity for some reform to the structure of the family law courts, but it is a missed opportunity for the Federal Government to try to push through structural reform without relying on actual data and without looking at the possible consequences of the particular structural reform it is proposing.
+The problem of two courts exercising FLA jurisdiction occurred for political reasons.
+It is now seen as a mistake.
+It will also be a mistake to try to fix the problem without proper research and consideration of the options.
+The PwC report itself said that it had not explored all possible opportunities, assessed all potential implications of each opportunity and recommended that further testing and design was required (PwC report, p.7).

 Australians will notice that Australia no longer has a specialist family court.
-In the short term to medium term, they may have to go to Queensland to find the last remaining Family Court judge to determine a particular matter which requires Family Court expertise or superior court jurisdiction.
-The FCFC (Division 2) will probably have more difficulty accommodating the larger and more complex cases which the Family Court currently deals with.
-The expertise of the Family Court in dealing with Hague Child Abduction and medical treatment cases will be lost and take time to re-build.
+In the short term to medium term, they may have to go to Queensland to find the last remaining FCofA judge to determine a particular matter which requires FCofA expertise or superior court jurisdiction.
+The FCFC (Division 2) will probably have more difficulty accommodating the larger and more complex cases which the FCofA currently deals with.
+The expertise of the FCofA in dealing with Hague Child Abduction and medical treatment cases will be lost and take time to re-build.
 Parties with foreign elements to their cases may have fewer options for the enforcement of orders in an increasingly mobile world.
-The loss of the respect currently given by overseas courts to judgments of the Family Court will not be easily given to an inferior court.
+The loss of the respect currently given by overseas courts to judgments of the FCofA will not be easily given to an inferior court.

-Without proper thought and checking of the possible repercussions from the loss of a superior specialist court exercising FLA jurisdiction, the true costs and consequences of the court restructure may not be known until the Family Court is barely operational or no longer exists.
+Without proper thought and checking of the possible repercussions from the loss of a superior specialist court exercising FLA jurisdiction, the true costs and consequences of the court restructure may not be known until the FCofA is barely operational or no longer exists.